-I have grown Mussleburgh with good results which is illustrated above.
+I usually grow the widely available Mussleburgh with good results illustrated above.